-Did you know that in the Kona Coffee belt, there are about 800 family farms?
-Many are small farms that are just a few acres.
-Some are large farms that encompass hundreds of acres.
-But all of these farmers have one thing in common: they produce some of the best coffee in the world.
+Family farms are an essential aspect of Kona coffee farming.
+Many are small operations, less than five acres or so.
+Of course, there are also large farms that encompass hundreds of acres.
+But all of these farmers have one thing in common: they produce some of the finest coffee in the world.
+And many are family-run.

 Family farms have been producing Kona coffee for generations.
 In fact, Kona coffee was first grown on the Big Island of Hawaii in the early 1800s by the family of Chief Boki, the governor of Oahu.
 Since then, the tradition has been passed down from generation to generation.

-The climate in the Kona Coffee belt is perfect for growing coffee.
-Kona Earth's family farm is ideally situated at 2000 feet on the slopes of Hualalai, one of the active volcanoes on the Big Island.
-This location provides the farm with rich volcanic soil and a microclimate that is sunny and warm most mornings, with cooler afternoons and mauka (mountain) showers offering plenty of moisture.
-These conditions are ideal for the Arabica (or Kona Typica) coffee trees to flourish.
+Kona Earth is an example of a family-run Kona coffee farm.
+It is run by ahusband and wife team, Steve and Joanie Wynn.
+The farm is situated at 2200 feet on the slopes of Hualalai, one of the active volcanoes on the Big Island.
+This location is ideal for growing Kona coffee, with plenty of rich volcanic soil and a microclimate that is sunny and warm most mornings, with cooler afternoons and mauka (mountain) showers offering plenty of moisture.
+These optimal conditions allow the farm’s Kona Typica trees to flourish.

-Small family farms put a lot of heart and soul into their Kona coffee.
-Farmers take great pride in producing a quality product.
-They carefully hand pick only the ripest coffee cherries.
+Like all family farms, Kona Earth puts a lot of heart and soul into its Kona coffee.
+The cherry is carefully hand-pick, ensuring only the ripest coffee cherries are harvested for processing.
 The coffee cherries are then pulped, which removes the skin and fruit from the bean.
 After the coffee beans are sorted and pulped, they are laid out on a large drying deck to dry in the sun and air.
-Once they are dried, the coffee beans are hulled to remove the parchment layer that is protecting the bean.
+Once they are dried, the coffee beans are hulled to remove the parchment layer that protects the bean.
 The final step is to sort and grade the coffee beans.
 It's a lot of work but, as they say, it's a labor of love.

 If you’ve never tried Kona coffee, you owe it to yourself to find a family farm that produces it.
 You’ll be glad you did!